markangelo604/webtech-prelimproject/README.md

 ## 📜 License & Usage
 This project is created solely for educational purposes as part of our Web Technologies Prelim Project.
 All content is intended for academic evaluation and learning purposes.

-**Academic Integrity Statement:** This work represents original development by the listed team members for IT 312 coursework evaluation.

 ---

 **© 2025 The Real Feed Team | Web Technologies IT 312 | Prelim Project**